1.2 Top 10 Topics in Reviews

 -

 MD&A — The fact that MD&A remains a leading source of SEC comments reflects the SEC staff’s continuing emphasis on the objective of MD&A, which, as stated in the SEC’s November 19, 2020, final rule, is “to better allow investors to view the registrant from management’s perspective.”
-While the staff’s comments have addressed various topics of MD&A, the comments have continued to focus on greater transparency in registrants’ disclosures about (1) the underlying factors causing changes in financial statement line items, particularly when multiple or offsetting factors affect line items (including the need for quantitative disclosure of how much of a change in a financial statement line item is attributable to each underlying factor, on which the staff has increased its focus5); (2) material trends and uncertainties that affect results of operations, including quantification of the impact of such trends and uncertainties; (3) liquidity and capital resources, including material cash requirements; and (4) critical accounting estimates.
+While the staff’s comments have addressed various topics of MD&A, the comments have continued to focus on greater transparency in registrants’ disclosures about (1) the underlying factors causing changes in financial statement line items, particularly when multiple or offsetting factors affect line items (including the need for quantitative disclosure of how much of a change in a financial statement line item is attributable to each underlying factor4); (2) material trends and uncertainties that affect results of operations, including quantification of the impact of such trends and uncertainties; (3) liquidity and capital resources, including material cash requirements; and (4) critical accounting estimates.
+Comments about material trends and uncertainties often address emerging issues such as geopolitical tensions and the wider macroeconomic environment, including inflationary effects.

 -

-Non-GAAP measures — The number of reviews with comments on this topic increased slightly year over year (265 in review year 2023 compared with 276 in review year 2024).
-However, the issues raised by the SEC staff in the current year are largely consistent with those raised in the prior year.
-In December 2022, the Division issued new and updated C&DIs on non-GAAP measures, which codified interpretations previously expressed by the SEC staff in comment letters instead of establishing new positions or prohibitions.
-While many of the comments in the current year refer to the new and updated C&DIs, they do not represent new or different positions on the use of non-GAAP measures.
-Accordingly, the staff’s comments on this topic continue to focus on (1) whether there is undue prominence of non-GAAP measures, (2) whether certain adjustments are potentially misleading (e.g., the removal of normal, recurring cash operating costs could represent tailored accounting), (3) enhancing the disclosure related to the purpose and use of non-GAAP measures, (4) identification and clear labeling of non-GAAP measures, (5) whether measures are appropriately characterized as liquidity or performance measures, (6) reconciliation requirements, (7) the presentation of the income tax effect of non-GAAP adjustments, and (8) disclosures related to certain financial or operating metrics.
+Non-GAAP measures — Although the number of reviews with a comment on non-GAAP measures fell from 276 in review year 2024 to 239 in review year 2025, the volume of such reviews as a percentage of all reviews with comment letters decreased by only 1 percentage point year over year (from 38 percent in review year 2024 to 37 percent in review year 2025).
+The decline in the number of reviews with a comment on this topic appears to be attributable to an overall decline in reviews that resulted in a comment letter rather than to a change in focus.
+The issues raised by the SEC staff in the current year are largely consistent with those raised in the prior year.
+The staff’s comments on this topic continue to focus on (1) whether there is undue prominence of non-GAAP measures, (2) whether certain adjustments are potentially misleading (e.g., company-specific tailored accounting and the removal of normal, recurring cash operating costs), (3) enhancing the disclosure related to the purpose and use of non-GAAP measures, (4) identification and clear labeling of non-GAAP measures, (5) whether measures are appropriately characterized as liquidity or performance measures, (6) reconciliation requirements, (7) the presentation of the income tax effect of non-GAAP adjustments, and (8) disclosures related to certain financial or operating metrics.
 Further, the SEC staff has publicly spoken about the importance of registrants’ implementation of appropriate controls related to the disclosure of such measures.

 -